Monthly Archives: May 2007

 Nate’s Grade: B-

 Who the hell are you Spider-Man 3 and what have you done with the franchise I loved?
-After the massive financial and commercial success of first two Spider-Man chapters, my expectations had been raised fairly high.
+After the massive commercial success of first two Spider-Man chapters, my expectations had been raised fairly high.
 The more time that passes the more I reflect on how disappointing Spider-Man 3 sadly is.
 Part of my dashed hopes are because the 2004 Spider-Man sequel was a wonderful follow-up to a pretty swell introduction, and I placed that movie in my Top Ten list for the year and consider it one of the best comic book movies of all time.
 There’s some great popcorn entertainment to be had with Spider-Man 3, but man is this film just beside itself in wasted potential, a lack of focus, and some really poor choices.

 Things are going pretty well for Peter Parker (Tobey Maguire).
 He plans on asking Mary Jane (Kirsten Dunst) to marry him and New York City is planning a parade out of appreciation for Spider-Man.
 But the good times can’t last long.
 Harry Osborn (James Franco) has accepted his fate and become a second generation Green Goblin villain, out to avenge his father’s death at the hands of Spider-Man.
 But Peter also has to be on the lookout for his job at the newspaper.
 Eddie Brock (Topher Grace) is an unscrupulous photographer out to replace Parker and nab a picture of Spider-Man caught in a bad light.
 An alien substance has also hitched a ride to Earth via meteorite and sought out Peter Parker.
 The black goo attaches itself to Peter and forms a black Spidey suit, one that gives him intoxicating power and a slimy menace.
 The new Peter cavalierly flirts with bouncy lab partner Gwen Stacy (Bryce Dallas Howard), hurts his friends, and loses his do-gooder ways.